JuliaLang/julia/doc/stdlib/base.rst

    Convert a hexadecimal string to the floating point number it represents

-.. function:: hex2bin(s::ASCIIString)
+.. function:: hex2bytes(s::ASCIIString)

    Convert an arbitrarily long hexadecimal string to its binary representation.
-Returns an Array{Uint8, 1}
+Returns an Array{Uint8, 1}, i.e. an array of bytes.

-.. function:: bin2hex(bin_arr::Array{Uint8, 1})
+.. function:: bytes2hex(bin_arr::Array{Uint8, 1})

-   Convert a binary to its hexadecimal representation.
+   Convert an array of bytes to its hexadecimal representation.
 All characters are in lower-case.
 Returns an ASCIIString.

 Numbers